SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/workday.md

 id: workday
 title: Workday
 sidebar_label: Workday
-description: The Sumo Logic App for Workday provides insights into the user account and admin activities.
+description: The Sumo Logic app for Workday provides insights into the user account and admin activities.
 It provides a complete secure monitoring solution and preconfigured dashboards for visibility into login activity, user activity, and admin activity.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';